Lemons, Lavender, & Laundry

 Dusting cabinet with microfiber glove after sanding

-Applying primer to vanity with 4 inch foam roller
+Applying a coat of primer to oak vanity with a small foam roller

 You have now filled in the wood grain so it won’t show when you paint.
 YAY!

-So that I am not being redundant, there is a full tutorial on how to create a weathered wood look with chalk paint and wax already on this blog.
+I don’t want to be redundant, so if you are interested in the painting technique used on this vanity, there is a full tutorial on how to create a weathered wood look with chalk paint and wax already on this blog.
 While it was done on a table, I did the same technique to our bathroom vanity.
 For a quick peek, you can check out the image below.
-For an in-depth tutorial, go to this post.

 Create a weather wood look using chalk paint and dark wax